Burhanverse/Tunified/README.md

 - Utilizes Youtube Music api to get the required metadata for the tracks.
 - Posts the song details to a Telegram channel.
 - Updates the post every 5 seconds to reflect the current song.
-- Shows the Last listened song date and time.
-- Configurable via `.env` file for API keys and other settings.

 ---

 ### Prerequisites & Setup:
 - Node.js v18+ installed.
 - Telegram Bot API token.
 - MongoDB for database.